islem19/Recyclerview-MVVM-App/README.md

 # Android RecyclerView with MVVM architecture + LiveData + Room

-This is a simple Android App that uses the Github API to retreive and search for the most starred reops created since a spesific date.
-The date can be changed manually by the user.

 This repository contains a detailed sample app that implements RecyclerView with MVVM architecture using LiveData, Room and Retrofit2

 ## Setup